Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 4 Januari 2025 13.31.21 UTC
+- WIB: Sabtu, 4 Januari 2025 14.21.23 UTC
-- WITA: Sabtu, 4 Januari 2025 14.31.21 UTC
+- WITA: Sabtu, 4 Januari 2025 15.21.23 UTC
-- WIT: Sabtu, 4 Januari 2025 15.31.21 UTC
+- WIT: Sabtu, 4 Januari 2025 16.21.23 UTC

 Kutipan Inspiratif:
-"Knowledge is like underwear.
-It is useful to have it, but not necessary to show it off."
+"Technology has become as ubiquitous as the air we breathe, so we are no longer conscious of its presence."

-Kategori: funny
+Kategori: technology